Consulta OnLine (periodico online)

 inadmissibility the referring judge who did not adhere to the prevailing

 hermeneutic approach.
-Finally, some comments are proposed regarding the (in)admissibility of the Constitutional Court’s review on
+Finally, some comments are proposed regarding the

-choices involving the use of discretion, exclusively reserved to the Parliament
+use of discretion, exclusively reserved to the Parliament

 ANDREA BONOMI